Posttraumatic sleep disturbance

 The spectrum of association between pregnancy and sleep and awake disturbances ranges from an increased incidence of insomnia, nocturnal awakenings, sleep-disordered breathing, excessive sleepiness, and especially RLS/WED.
 Although the timing and occurrence of different sleep disorders varies, they are most prevalent during the third trimester.
 Pregnancy may also affect an existing sleep disorder.
 Particular attention may be given to obese pregnant women who would gain more weight during pregnancy or those who develop hypertensive conditions.
 Care should be taken when addressing insomnia in this population as sedative-hypnotics may increase the risk of fetal malformations if used during the first trimester.

-Pregnancy increases the risk of obstructive sleep apnea, occurring in about 15% to 20% of obese pregnant women and is more common later in pregnancy (44; 61; 94).
+Pregnancy increases the risk of obstructive sleep apnea, occurring in about 15% to 50% of obese pregnant women and is more common later in pregnancy (44; 61; 94).
 The mother goes through various physiological changes, including increases in blood volume, adipose tissue mass, and edema contributing to upper airway narrowing.
-In addition, changes in thoracoabdominal compliance elevate the diaphragm, causing reduction in functional residual capacity (113).
-These changes cause severity of sleep-disordered breathing to increase from the first to third trimester (128).
+In addition, changes in thoracoabdominal compliance elevate the diaphragm, causing reduction in functional residual capacity (128).
+These changes cause severity of sleep-disordered breathing to increase from the first to third trimester (147).
 A diagnosis of sleep-disordered breathing may increase the likelihood of pregnancy being labeled as “high-risk,” with increased risk of preeclampsia-eclampsia (91) and potentially other maternal complications such as chorioamnionitis, postpartum hemorrhage, venous thromboembolism, cardiovascular complications, and maternal death (149).
 Furthermore, sleep-disordered breathing during pregnancy appears to increase the risk of hypertension and metabolic syndrome even after pregnancy (54).

 Additional strategies to minimize airway problems during monitored anesthesia include: